wp-plugins/landing-pages-builder/readme.txt

 When the trial expires you will begin a paid subscription period.
 If you do not wish to begin a paid subscription period, please cancel your pricing plan within the 14-days of free trial.
 When you cancel a plan, you can still use our [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button" plugin as before.

 The [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") plugin doesn't require a subscription and therefore doesn't have a trial.
-If a card on your account stops working and your account is on a paid subscription or you have facebook ads running, your account may be limited.

 = I have another question, what do I do? =